-Seagate’s top line could decline in high single-digits in fiscal 2019, led by lower enterprise storage products sales, given softer enterprise demand.
-The global server market grew 5% in 2018, and it could see a slowdown in 2019, given the expected launch of new processors in the near term.
-The company’s management in its recent earnings conference call stated that the trends in demand for its Nearline products can partly be attributed to cloud customers anticipating the transition to high capacity drives.
-Edge Compute sales are trending lower amid lower PC sales, given the shortage of Intel chips.
-Intel saw strong data center demand over the last year or so, which led to production issues for its 14nm chips.
-This trend is expected to continue in the near term, and could impact Seagate’s sales as well.
+Seagate’s top line declined by around 9% in fiscal 2019, led by lower enterprise storage products sales, given softer enterprise demand.
+The global server market saw a slowdown in 2019, given the expected launch of new processors in the near term.
+Edge Compute sales have been trending lower amid lower PC sales, given the shortage of Intel chips.
 Edge Non-Compute sales are also declining due to pricing headwinds for flash-based products, given a global decline in NAND prices.
+However, major NAND supplier Micron announced in June that they were seeing early signs of demand improvement, and plan on reducing their capex in fiscal 2020, to help improve the supply-demand balance.
+This was taken as positive news for memory manufacturers, and external memory sales are expected to improve.

-Despite the near term headwinds, the company's stock price has appreciated over 20% year-to-date (as of June 30, 2019).
-This can be attributed to an expected improvement in earnings, after a sharp decline in the recent quarters, partly led by slower demand for the enterprise and cloud business.
+Despite the near term headwinds, the company's stock price has appreciated around 50% year-to-date (as of November, 2019).
+This can be attributed to an expected improvement in Q1 '20 earnings, after a sharp decline in the recent quarters, partly led by slower demand for the enterprise and cloud business.
+The Micron announcement also had a major part to play in this rally.

 Seagate is a leading provider of electronic data storage products such as hard disk drives for personal storage and enterprise applications.
 Its main products are hard disk drives or HDDs.
 Disk drives are the principal medium of mass data storage and they store digitally encoded data on rapidly rotating disks with magnetic surfaces.
 The popularity and sales of disk drives are driven by performance attributes such as quality, cost effectiveness and energy efficiency.
 Over the last couple of years, solid state drives (SSDs) have been gaining popularity.
 These drives do not contain mechanical or rotating parts, thereby consuming less power and not prone to failure as traditional hard disk drives.
 Seagate manufactures electronic data storage products addressing a broad spectrum of clients such as enterprise applications, client compute applications and client non-compute applications.